barrrrt/AMD-3900x_MEG-MSI-Unify-X570_AMD-X5700XT/README.md

 [**IntelBluetoothFirmware](https://github.com/zxystd/IntelBluetoothFirmware/releases) - IntelBluetoothFirmware is a Kernel Extension that uploads Intel Wireless Bluetooth Firmware to provide native Bluetooth in macOS.
 On my side i replaced the M2 BT/WIFI Card.

-[**RadeonBoost](https://www.hackintosh-forum.de/forum/thread/47791-radeonboost-kext-benchmark-scores-wie-am-echten-mac-unter-windows/?pageNo=1) - GPU Performance Boost - not working with 10.15.5 yet.
+[**RadeonBoost] <-> not needed any longer <-> (https://www.hackintosh-forum.de/forum/thread/47791-radeonboost-kext-benchmark-scores-wie-am-echten-mac-unter-windows/?pageNo=1) - GPU Performance Boost - not working with 10.15.5 yet.

 [**MacProMemoryNotificationDisabler](https://github.com/IOIIIO/MacProMemoryNotificationDisabler) - [Lilu](https://github.com/acidanthera/Lilu) plugin for disabling the "more than maximum amount of memory" popup on MacPro7,1.
 I use SMBIOS iMacPro1,1 where it is not needed.